-- 1. Penalties on rates may be remitted when one or more of the following criteria are met: - a.
-Where the ratepayer meets the payment conditions agreed with Council to resolve rates arrears. - b.
-Where the ratepayer has an otherwise good payment history and has not received a penalty remission within the past and current financial year. - c.
-Where there are extenuating circumstances, such as significant family disruption, illness or accident. - d.
-Where the ratepayer pays rates by direct debit according to the payment conditions agreed - 2.
-The remission will apply to the period in which the application is approved and may not necessarily be backdated to previous years. - 3.
-The ratepayer has applied for rates remission under this policy and provided information in the prescribed form on how the relevant criteria are satisfied and has completed relevant statutory declarations as may be required by Council.
+1. Penalties on rates may be remitted when one or more of the following criteria are met:

+b.
+Where the ratepayer has an otherwise good payment history and has not received a penalty remission within the past and current financial year.

+c.
+Where there are extenuating circumstances, such as significant family disruption, illness or accident.

+d.
+Where the ratepayer pays rates by direct debit according to the payment conditions agreed

+2. The remission will apply to the period in which the application is approved and may not necessarily be backdated to previous years.

+3. The ratepayer has applied for rates remission under this policy and provided information in the prescribed form on how the relevant criteria are satisfied and has completed relevant statutory declarations as may be required by Council.